 2) Whisk together the egg (1) and yolks (3).
 Stir in 1½ cups of the cheese and mix to combine; add a generous amount of freshly ground black pepper (about 2 tsp).
 Set aside.

-3) Heat oil in a medium skillet or cast-iron pan over medium heat.
-Add pancetta and cook, stirring occasionally, until lightly browned (about 6–8 minutes.).
+3) Heat a medium skillet or cast-iron pan over medium heat (add oil if using pancetta).
+Add guanciale (or pancetta) and cook, stirring occasionally, until lightly browned (about 6–8 minutes).

 4) Meanwhile, cook the pasta until al dente.
-Reserve 3⁄4 cup water; drain pasta and transfer to the pan with the cooked pancetta.
-Toss it all together, allowing the pasta to cool slightly.
+Reserve 3⁄4 cup water; drain pasta and transfer to the pan with the cooked guanciale (or pancetta).
+Toss, then and it off the heat.

-5) Pour the egg/cheese mixture over the pasta and toss to coat (the residual heat from the pasta will lightly “cook” the egg without scrambling it).
-Continue tossing while adding the 3/4 cup pasta water a little at a time to make a creamy sauce.
-Transfer to a serving platter and season with salt and some more freshly ground black pepper; sprinkle with the remaining Parmigiano and serve straight away.
+5) In a slow, steady stream*, add the 3/4 cup of pasta water to the egg/cheese mixture.
+Add to the pasta and toss to coat (the residual heat from the pasta will lightly “cook” the egg, without scrambling it).
+Transfer to a serving platter and season with salt and some more freshly ground black pepper; sprinkle with the remaining cheese and serve straight away.